-It's very likely that the hustle and bustle surrounding the Christmas season has affected your household as well – and, like many homeschoolers, you are taking a long-anticipated Christmas break.
+It's very likely that the hustle and bustle surrounding the Christmas season has affected your household as well – and, like many others, you are taking a long-anticipated homeschool Christmas break.

 Yet, you're still, after all, a homeschooling mom – and, as such, your mind tends to wander to the ever-expanding list of things that you could be doing during Christmas break instead of... um... actually taking a break.

 This Christmas season, just say "No!" to these 3 homeschooling mom tendencies:

 1. Striving to Win the Spectacular Holiday Mom Contest